All change in November

 Attorney General Pam Bondi (Source: here)

-Regardless of what happens in November, it is now obvious to everyone that there are serious structural weaknesses in America's democracy.
+Regardless of what happens in November, it is now obvious to everyone that there are serious structural weaknesses in America's system of democracy.
 In particular, Trump has proven that it is far too easy for an immoral and criminal president to ride roughshod over inbuilt checks and balances, particularly with respect to the Supreme Court and the Department of Justice.
 Once Trump is gone and his grotesque populism discredited there will be urgent need for new measures to re-enforce America's fragile constitution.

 The End